ObolNetwork/charon/docs/reasons.md

 This document enumerates and explains various duty failure reasons instrumented by the tracker component in charon.

-These reasons are logged and reported via the `core_tracker_failed_duty_reasons_total` prometheus counter when the tracker component detects duty failures.
+These reasons are logged and reported via the `core_tracker_failed_duty_reasons_total` Prometheus counter when the tracker component detects duty failures.

 By understanding these failure reasons, operators can better monitor, troubleshoot, and maintain system performance.